 Just a quick note for those of you who have been following this blog for a long time.
-I’m going to begin moving posts and links over to A Witch’s Path.
+I’m going to begin moving posts and links over to my new website.

 I think I’ll eventually set it up so this blog automatically redirects you to my new site.
 But if you want to keep up with what I’m doing, you should make the jump now.

 Yesterday I took my stepkids for a little picnic at Sain Creek (part of the Scoggins Valley Park).
 Our favorite picnic area is shady, and since it doesn’t really have any fancy amenities, it tends to be less crowded than most other parts of the park.

 The creek is ice cold and clear, perfect for wading or sitting on a big rock and soaking your feet.